sunomura/commercialization-public/customize/enterprise/unified-write-filter.md

 -   HKEY\_LOCAL\_MACHINE\\SECURITY
 -   HKEY\_LOCAL\_MACHINE\\COMPONENTS

-**Note**
+> [!Note]
-UWF automatically excludes certain registry keys from being filtered.
+> UWF automatically excludes certain registry keys from being filtered.
 These registry keys are primarily related to UWF configuration settings and cannot be removed from the exclusion list.